 NJ Trial Court: Same-Sex Couples Must Be Allowed to Marry

-September 27, 2013 by Cathryn Oakley, Legislative Counsel, State & Municipal Advocacy
+September 27, 2013 by Cathryn Oakley, Senior Legislative Counsel, State & Municipal Advocacy

 “Same-sex couples must be allowed to marry in order to obtain equal protection of the law under the New Jersey Constitution,” ruled the Superior Court of New Jersey today as it granted a motion for summary judgment by the plaintiffs in the case Garden State Equality v.
 Dow.
 This case was brought by Lambda Legal on behalf of Garden State Equality and seven same-sex couples and their children, and HRC congratulates Lambda Legal and Garden State Equality on this tremendous win.